Emmis Corporation: 2020s

 On March 11, 2020, Emmis announced that it had purchased sound masking technology company Lencore Acoustics.

 On April 24, 2020, Emmis announced that it would voluntarily delist from the Nasdaq, citing cost-saving concerns.

 On June 13, 2022, Emmis announced it will sell its Indianapolis radio properties to Urban One for an undisclosed amount.

+In December 2022, Emmis sold Indianapolis Monthly to Hour Media for an undisclosed amount.

 Company portfolio

 Lencore Acoustics

 Emmis acquired Lencore in 2020.
 They build systems for Sound Masking, Paging and Audio with applications in a variety of industries.
 Major clients include: Amazon, AT&T, CVS Health, Coca-Cola, Ford, Ernst & Young, Michelin among many others.

 Digonex

 Emmis acquired Digonex in 2014.
 Digonex is a technology company.